Kruiser8/Kruiz-Control/js/Documentation.md

 ***

 ## SLOBS
-Enables the ability to take interact with and respond to SLOBS.
+Enables the ability to interact with and respond to SLOBS.

 ### SLOBS Triggers